AllanKirui/vue-movies/README.md

 ![](./src/assets/markdown_images/8.png)

-Screenshot of the **Movie Info** component scrolled further down.
+Screenshot of the **Movie Info** page scrolled further down.

-- Scrolling down further, below the **trailer card**, you get suggestions for similar Movies based on the Movie item whose details are shown above.
+- Scrolling further down, below the trailer card, you get suggestions for Similar Movies based on the Movie whose details are shown above.

 ---